MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-data-security-posture-prepare.md

 - Databases are scanned on a weekly basis.
 - For newly enabled subscriptions, results appear within 24 hours.

+### Cloud Security Explorer

+We display all storage types, including Azure Storage Accounts, AWS Buckets, and GCP Buckets, regardless of their associated insights.
+For Azure Storage Accounts, which include Blob Containers and File Shares, the following rules apply:

+•__Blob Containers__ are displayed if they meet any of the following criteria:

+- They have the “Contains Sensitive Data” insight.

+- They have the “Public Access” insight.

+- They have a replication rule to/from another blob.

+ •__File Shares__ are displayed only if they have the “Contains Sensitive Data” insight.

 ### Discovering and scanning Azure storage accounts

 To scan Azure storage accounts, Microsoft Defender for Cloud creates a new `storageDataScanner` resource and assigns it the [Storage Blob Data Reader](/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-reader) role.
 This role grants the following permissions: